Dmitry16/videostreamer/README.md

 # videostreamer
 JavaScript + Node.js

-This project uses the native stream feature of Node.js in order to upload and process a video file.
+This project uses the native stream module of Node.js in order to make use of stream interface when uploading and processing a video file.